marielacenteno/Web-Scraping/README.md

 # Web Scraping

-## Chanel Earrings
+## Candles

-The search term for my webscraping project was Chanel Earrings.
+The search term for my webscraping project was Candle.

 ## Link to Project Description